Article II: Campus Organizations

 D. Social Activity Regulations

-- For any event outside of normal classroom activity involving the use of University facilities, applications for space may be obtained from the Office of Student Activities.
-Consideration of all applications shall be in accordance with the scheduling policy available in the Office of Student Activities.
+- For any event outside of normal classroom activity involving the use of University facilities, applications for space may be obtained from the Center for Student Involvement.
+Consideration of all applications shall be in accordance with the scheduling policy available in the Center for Student Involvement.

 - To requisition any Living Learning Center or athletic facility, the respective office shall be contacted.